 Tickets start at $75 one way from the Reno-Tahoe International Airport and $107 one way from the Civic Center in San Francisco.
 Additional charges apply for extra luggage, for water, for a stop at a grocery store in Reno, and for bikes.
 Tickets can be purchased as one way or round trips to and from Black Rock City.
 Participants have the ability to pick up their Will Call or Low Income tickets prior to departure at the point of embarkation.

-Departures begin from both locations Saturday, August 27 and return trips begin Friday, September 2.
-Service to San Francisco from BRC will run through Monday, September 5, and service to Reno will run through Tuesday, September 6.
+Departures begin from both locations Saturday before the event and return trips begin Friday during the event.
+Service to San Francisco from BRC will run through Monday after the event, and service to Reno will run through Tuesday after the event.